 The resort’s entrance looks modest and we weren’t really expecting anything much out from it.
 We’re just happy that we were able to stay somewhere where we can eat our packed lunch comfortably while getting a better view of the mountain slopes compared to our original plan of just doing it by the roadside.
 So we paid the P50.00 per person entrance fee plus our lunch table of P100.00.
 They were kind enough to lend us some plates when we bought some soft drinks in their restaurant.

-When we’re about to get to our lunch tables, we were all surprised on how wonderful the place is and how it greatly resembles Baguio City.
-Despite of our hunger, instead of taking our lunch right away, we couldn’t help but have a quick glance of the place first.
-Our short exploration made our lunch time a real pleasure because we had a fun time eating at their elegant Greek-themed garden while talking about how wonderful the resort is—and there are still a lot more to be explored!
+When we’re about to get to our lunch tables, we were all surprised by how wonderful the place is and how it greatly resembles Baguio City.
+Despite our hunger, instead of taking our lunch right away, we couldn’t help but have a quick glance at the place first.
+Our short exploration made our lunchtime a real pleasure because we had a fun time eating at their elegant Greek-themed garden while talking about how wonderful the resort is—and there is still a lot more to be explored!

 After finishing our lunch, we rested a bit in their viewing deck where we enjoyed looking at the awesome view of the mountainous slopes.
 It’s really nice to enjoy the relaxing view of the mountains and trees while getting refreshed by the cool fresh air at the same time.
 We took some pictures then decided to check out the whole resort further.
 We started by checking out the rooms which we found to be cozy enough for our planned family trip in the future.
 Its setup is good because all floor levels have its own terrace.

 We followed the cement trail and along the way, we saw the resort’s tall zip line platform with rope-climbing cables attached.
-Since the resort is on a hill, we had to be a bit careful going down because the path is very steep on certain areas.
-When we reached the other section of the resort, we found out that there’s another swimming pool and set of rooms.
+Since the resort is on a hill, we had to be a bit careful going down because the path is very steep in certain areas.
+When we reached the other section of the resort, we found out that there’s another swimming pool along with a set of rooms.
 It’s actually larger than we thought!
 As nature lovers, what we’re really targeting to see first is the resort’s waterfalls.
-We found out later that the waterfalls is at the exact opposite section of the resort which took us a very long walk.
+We found out later that the waterfalls are at the exact opposite section of the resort which took us a very long walk.

 After around 5-7 minutes, we started climbing again.
 Things started to get gloomy when we were close to the top—then a small amount of rain started to drizzle.
 We hurried to reach the top to get shelter.
 It was a dramatic moment for us because the odds have favored us.
 The moment we reached the very top and got ourselves sheltered by the roofs—that’s when the rain poured heavily.

 While walking down the hill, we saw a rope shortcut half-way the path which we didn’t notice before.
-Because of our adventurous spirit, my wife and I gave it a try but when we were close to the ground—she unfortunately slipped a bit which caused her clothes to get muddy.
-It didn’t turn out to be a good shortcut that time because everything became slippery and muddy after the rain—we had to be extra careful going down.
-It’s ironic how my brother who took the walkway, which is supposed to be the long way, got ahead of us.
+Because of our adventurous spirit, my wife and I gave it a try but when we were close to the ground—she, unfortunately, slipped a bit which caused her clothes to get muddy.
+It didn’t turn out to be a good shortcut at that time because everything became slippery and muddy after the rain—we had to be extra careful going down.
+It’s ironic how my brother who took the walkway, which is supposed to be a long way, got ahead of us.